Hands-On Fundraising

 The case for support

 You look at a world of hurt.
-And have a difficult time “justifying” a request to support art.
+And then you struggle with “justifying” a request to support art.
 “How can I ask for money for theater when people are hungry?”

 It’s not wise to ignore this question.
 It’s a good question.
 But the answer is to be found in your audience.
-And this is where it’s important for a fundraiser to understand the art form.
+And this is why a fundraiser needs to understand the art form.

 If you don’t believe art matters – if you don’t feel it has an important role in people’s lives and in our culture – then you might reconsider working for an arts organization.
 It will be hard for you to raise money.

-If, however, you’re a true believer – if you think art has the power to change lives, even change the course of history… well, then you share something with your audience.
+If, however, you’re a true believer – if you think art can change lives, even change the course of history… well, then you share something with your audience.

-(Working in a smaller community, I can also tell you that people who support theater and symphony and museums are often the same people who support shelters and food banks and literacy organizations.
+(Working in a smaller community, I can also tell you that people who support theater, symphony, and museums are often the same people who support shelters, food banks, and literacy organizations.
 Donors donate – and have no obligation to be consistent to make our lives easier!)

 So before you begin, you need to answer the question: why does our art matter?
 Unsure how to explain it?
 Go to the experts: current donors.
 Ask them why it matters.
 Learn their stories.
 Dig into their emotional attachment to your organization.